Free consultation

 • Physical abuse, often with signs like bruises or unexplained injuries

-• Sexual abuse, often with indications such as unexplained STDs or fear of being left alone
+• Sexual assault or abuse, often with indications such as unexplained STDs or fear of being left alone

 • Emotional trauma and abuse, including from verbal statements you hear, but also from statements your loved one tells you

-• Financial abuse, including theft and awarding nursing home staff benefits
+• Financial abuse, including theft and awarding of nursing home staff benefits

-• Neglect, often expressed through not getting medication, missing meals, or being left without support for toileting
+• Neglect, often expressed through missed medication or medication errors, missing meals, or being left without support for toileting

 It can be hard to see your loved ones in these situations.
-Our Chicago nursing home abuse lawyer can help you determine if something is happening and hold those responsible accountable.
+Our nursing home abuse attorneys in Chicago can help you determine if something is happening and hold those responsible accountable.

 Signs of Potential Nursing Home Abuse and Neglect